 Figures 1 and 2 show how our allocation of \$10 billion in stimulus - which is representative rather than prescriptive - translates into economic activity on a technology-by-technology basis, as measured by overall economic impact (addition to Gross State Product or GSP) and jobs created.
-In total, \$10 billion of advanced energy stimulus results in \$27 billion in complementary private investment, \$60 billion in overall economic activity, and increase in employment of nearly 389,000 jobs, measured in job-years, for Nevada.
+In total, \$10 billion of advanced energy stimulus results in \$23 billion in complementary private investment, \$71 billion in overall economic activity, and an increase in employment of 430,000 jobs, measured in job-years, for West Virginia.

-Energy efficiency investments give the greatest overall boost to the Nevada economy, totaling \$38 billion in GSP.
-The next biggest impact comes from renewable energy generation (solar and wind), totaling \$7 billion, followed by electrification of transportation, with \$6 billion in economic activity.
-Energy storage contributes \$3 billion and building electrification \$3 billion.
-Transmission and grid modernization combine for another \$2 billion in GSP.
+Energy efficiency investments give the greatest overall boost to the West Virginia economy, totaling \$51 billion in GSP.
+The next biggest impact comes from renewable energy generation (solar and wind), totaling \$8.4 billion, followed by electrification of transportation, with \$5.5 billion in economic activity.
+Transmission and grid modernization combine for another \$3 billion in GSP.
+Building electrification contributes \$1.2 billion, energy storage contributes \$1 billion, and job training adds an additional \$410 million.
 (See Figure 1.)

 Figure 1.
-Total Impact of \$10 Billion Stimulus Investment on the Nevada Economy (GSP), by Technology
+Total Impact of \$10 Billion Stimulus Investment on the West Virginia Economy (GSP) by Technology